 3. Once the file is downloaded and uncompressed, you should have a folder named seminarFiles-earthConference containing two Illustrator files (.ai) and two photos (.tif).

 SETTING UP

-- 1. In Illustrator, go to File > Open.

-- Navigate to the seminarFiles-earthConference folder you downloaded.
+- 1. In Illustrator, go to File > Open. - 2.
+Navigate to the seminarFiles-earthConference folder you downloaded.
 Double-click earth conference-begin.ai to open it.

-- 3. Choose File > Document Setup.

-- 4. Set Units to Points and click OK.